Preparing for birth

 In routine pregnancies, your antenatal appointments may be every two weeks from week 34 until delivery.
 During these appointments, the midwife will check the following1:

 - The size and height of your uterus to ensure your baby is growing appropriately

 - Your urine for signs of infection, sugar and protein

 Also, as the due date approaches, your baby’s position will be noted.
 If, for example, your baby is in the bottom-first breech presentation, an appointment will be made for you to see your consultant obstetrician.
-If your baby stays in the breech presentation after 36 weeks, it’s more unlikely that it will turn on its own, so you will need to discuss your delivery preferences, including caesarean section, along with your options for trying to turn your baby around so that their head is downwards (external cephalic version [ECV]).
+If your baby stays in the breech presentation at 36 weeks, it’s more unlikely that it will turn on its own, so you will need to discuss your delivery preferences, including caesarean section, along with your options for trying to turn your baby around so that their head is downwards1 (external cephalic version [ECV]).

 Whatever happens, the doctor will explain all your delivery options and the risks involved, so you can make an informed decision on what option to choose.

 As you approach your due date, your body really starts getting ready.
 Vaginal discharge and mucus may increase2 and you may also experience more Braxton Hicks contractions.
 Often known as ‘false labour’ or practice contractions3, Braxton Hicks are uterine contractions.
 They tighten and relax periodically and can occur throughout pregnancy, becoming more noticeable in the later stages.
 They are irregular, and can last for a few hours, but always stop4.
 They tend not to be as long as a true labour contraction, which will increase in intensity, frequency and duration.